shanayamalik/inventory-forecast/Inventory Management/Statistical Model/README.md

 python inference.py --date mm-dd-yyyy
 ```

-Replace `mm-dd-yyyy` with the desired date in the format "mm-dd-yyyy".

 ## License

 MIT License.
 Feel free to use, modify, and distribute as you see fit.